alessiapetracin/pollution/README.md

 The project includes:
 - A visualization part, where the time-series is explored through various plots
-- A simple forecasting part, in which, given the prior pollution level, we forecast the pollution level according to different forecasting methods (average, naive, seasonal naive, drift and Holt Winters forecasting)
+- A simple forecasting part, in which, given the prior pollution level, we forecast the pollution level according to different forecasting methods (average, naive, seasonal naive, drift and Holt Winters forecasting
-- An LSTM (long-short term memory) network, to forecast the pollution level based on other variables, to improve forecasting